Teamsters 117 Contract

 - By reason of exposure of the employee to a contagious disease during such period as attendance on duty would jeopardize the health of fellow employees or the public.

 - Except as provided in subsection (1)(c) of this Section, because of emergencies caused by serious illness or injury of a family member that require the presence of the employee to provide immediate necessary care of the patient or to make arrangements for extended care.
-The Chief of Police or his/her designee may authorize sick leave use as provided in this subsection for other than family members.
-The applicability of “emergency,” “necessary care,” and “extended care” shall be made by the Chief or his/her designee.
+The applicability of “emergency,” “necessary care,” and “extended care” shall be made by the Chief or designee.

-- To care for the employee’s child under the age of eighteen (18) with a health condition that requires treatment or supervision, or to make arrangements for extended care.
+- To care for the employee’s child with a health condition that requires treatment or supervision, or to make arrangements for extended care.

-- Because of illness or injury of a family member who is a person of disability and requires the employee’s presence to provide short-term care of to make arrangements for extended care.
+- Because of illness or injury of a family member who is disabled and requires the employee’s presence to provide short-term care or to make arrangements for extended care.